Gluten-Free Blueberry Lemon Breakfast Casserole

-Gluten-Free Blueberry Lemon Breakfast Casserole with a crumb topping and a sweet and tangy vanilla lemon glaze.
-The recipe also has a dairy-free option.
+This Gluten-Free Blueberry Lemon Breakfast Casserole with a crumb topping and a sweet and tangy vanilla lemon glaze is one of my go-tos for a quick and comforting breakfast.
+Easy to prepare and always a big hit and can easily be made dairy-free.

 Gluten-Free Breakfast Casserole